0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

   PMDs that implement the latter.
   Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.

+* The architecture TILE-Gx and the associated mpipe driver are not maintained and will be removed in 17.05.